melange-re/melange-re.github.io/docs/melange-book/celsius-converter-1.md

 # Celsius Converter, pt 1

-This time, we'll create a widget that take a temperature value in Celsius and converts it to Fahrenheit.
+This time, we'll create a widget that takes a temperature value in Celsius and converts it to Fahrenheit.
 Create a new file called `CelsiusConverter.re`:

 ```reasonml